menu

 Platform as a service offers companies a platform to create and test applications on.
 It’s useful because it doesn’t require an operations team to monitor the infrastructure.

-The drawbacks of cloud-based development
+The disadvantages of Cloud-based software development

-Unfortunately, despite the numerous advantages, there are drawbacks to cloud-based software development solutions.
-Obviously, you need to have a good connection to the internet.
-Although we take this fact for granted these days, not every corner of the globe can be sure of a permanent, issue-free connection 24/7.
+Unfortunately, despite the numerous advantages, there are also some drawbacks to cloud-based software development solutions.
+To use them, you need to have a good internet connection.

-When there is no internet, cloud-based computing doesn’t work!
-In addition, not only does it require a connection, but a fantastically high-speed connection capable of delivering sophisticated and sensitive data continuously.
+In addition, not only does it require a connection, but a fantastically high-speed connection, capable of delivering sophisticated and sensitive data continuously.
 This ultra-high bandwidth usage doesn’t come cheap and could really impact a company’s finances.

-Security is always going to be a top concern for companies and individuals alike, as once you have entrusted your precious information to the cloud, there is always the risk that data breaches or leaks could occur (be they intentional or otherwise).
+Security in cloud is always going to be a top concern for companies and individuals alike, as once you have entrusted your precious information to the cloud, there is always the risk that data breaches or leaks could occur (be they intentional or otherwise).

 The utmost care must be taken when securing your data because at the end of the day, it’s not the server’s fault if something gets leaked!

-Another potential issue is that cloud-based development can be difficult to integrate with on-premise applications that are already present in your company.
-Eventually, they’ll all need to be connected, which comes with a whole host of new challenges.
+Another potential issue is that cloud-based development can be difficult to integrate with on-premise software that are already present in your company.

 Despite these issues, the benefits of cloud-based approaches and cloud-based software development far outweigh any drawbacks.
-That’s not to say that we can jump in with both eyes closed and ignore potential problems, but rather that they are manageable and, once overcome, a company’s journey into the cloud will be full of benefits and new discoveries.
+That’s not to say we can jump in with both eyes closed and ignore potential problems, but rather that they are manageable and, once overcome, a company’s journey into the cloud will be full of benefits and new discoveries.

-More and more enterprises are migrating to the cloud every day and that doesn’t look set to change anytime soon.
-With the proper optimisation, cloud services can provide businesses with scalability and access to precious resources that they need to grow.
-They are (largely) cost-effective, offer incredible performance, and come with the prospect of limitless potential.
+More and more enterprises are migrating to the cloud every day and it doesn’t look set to change anytime soon.
+With the proper optimisation, cloud services can provide businesses with scalability and access to precious resources they need to grow.

 Read more on our blog